EMERGENCY SERVICES IN MASSACHUSETTS

 Emergency Services

 Berry Mechanical offers 24-hour, 7 day a week service for all of our contract customers.
 Please contact us at one of the numbers listed below if you need assistance.
-After hours you will hear from the technician who is on call.
-After hours service is at a premium rate of time and a half, which is currently $202.50 to come out and diagnose your system.
-Once the issue is diagnosed the technician will quote you his findings for repair.

 ***We do not service any oil fired heating/hot water, steam heating or conventional glass lined multi-gallon water heaters.